13. Graphics#

 lty=seq_along(levels(iris[["Species"]])))

-(*) Implement a function grid_kde, which draws kernel density estimators for a given numeric variable split by a combination of three factor levels; see Figure 13.26 for an example.
+(*) Implement a function that draws kernel density estimators for a given numeric variable split by a combination of three factor levels; see Figure 13.26 for an example.

 grid_kde <- function(data, values, x, y, hue) ...to.do...